How Colour Affects Consumer Behaviour

 Did you know that advertisements printed in colour are read up to 42% more than advertisements printed in black and white [1]?
 Colours evoke emotions in people more subtly than words or images, making them an important part of business marketing.
 Colour is arguably the most important aspect of packaging and advertising, as it's the first thing that consumers will notice, before they process any text or images.

 Colour has the power to change our behaviour, with studies showing that green and blue colours can be a hidden factor in encouraging or preventing sleep [2].
 We even use colours to describe our moods in everyday life, such as ‘tickled pink’, ‘feeling blue’ and ‘seeing red’.
-Colours associations can be subjective, as different people will link certain colours with particular feelings based on past experiences.
-Nonetheless, there are some generalisations that we can make about the emotions that they evoke, and how we can use a colour scheme in visual merchandising.

 The meaning behind a colour scheme in visual merchandising

 Just like symbols, the range of colours used in a display can be interpreted and given meanings which often arise from the culture that you have been brought up in.
 However, according to Ebster & Garaus, “there is little individual difference between persons in terms of their biological reaction to colours” [3].
-It is these subconscious reactions that you can tap into in order to create the desired response in your customers.
+It's these subconscious reactions that you can tap into in order to create the desired response in your customers.

 As well as the emotions that can be stirred by individual colours, the tone and brightness of colours also makes a difference to consumer reactions.
-Warm colours such as yellow, pink and red produce excitement, while cool colours such as blue and white evoke relaxation and peacefulness.

 psychology of colour scheme in visual merchandising